Report of the Topical Group on Cosmic Probes of Dark Matter for Snowmass 2021: Executive Summary

-\item Numerical simulations of structure formation and baryonic physics are critical to robustly interpret observational results and disentangle new dark matter physics from astrophysical effects~\citep{Banerjee:2022qcb}.
+\item \textbf{HEP computational expertise and resources should be combined with astrophysical simulation expertise to rapidly advance numerical simulations of dark matter physics.} Numerical simulations of structure formation and baryonic physics are critical to robustly interpret observational results and disentangle new dark matter physics from astrophysical effects~\citep{Banerjee:2022qcb}.
 Simulations are thus essential to address particle physics questions about the nature of dark matter.
-HEP computational expertise and resources should be combined with astrophysical simulation expertise to rapidly advance numerical simulations of dark matter physics.

-\item The interdisciplinary nature of cosmic probes of dark matter calls for innovative new ways to support the pursuit of scientific opportunities across traditional disciplinary boundaries.
+\item \textbf{While large experimental collaborations are naturally matched to the HEP community, new mechanisms are also needed to support emerging, interdisciplinary efforts.} The interdisciplinary nature of cosmic probes of dark matter calls for innovative new ways to support the pursuit of scientific opportunities across traditional disciplinary boundaries.
 Sustained collaboration between particle theorists, gravitational dynamicists, numerical simulators, observers, and experimentalists is required to fully realize the power of cosmic probes of dark matter.
-Large experimental collaborations are naturally matched to the HEP community, but new mechanisms are also needed to support these emerging, interdisciplinary efforts.

 \end{enumerate}

 These major opportunities represent pathways for transforming our understanding of dark matter.
 We observe that the trend in dark matter research has changed profoundly in the last 10 years.
 In particular, particle physicists and astrophysicists have collaborated to make a series of breakthroughs in studying dark matter theories beyond the CDM paradigm.
 For example, the idea of dark sectors, i.e., that dark matter may reside in its own sector and carry its own forces, has been firmly established, together with associated theoretical tools.
 Such a dark force could operate at the most fundamental level with a range of $\mathcal{O}(10^{-12})~{\rm cm}$, but it would change the dark matter distribution within $\mathcal{O}(10^{22})~{\rm cm}$ in galactic halos.
 Simulators can now perform cosmological hydrodynamical simulations of structure formation that account for the particle physics properties of dark matter, such as self-interactions~\cite{Vogelsberger:2014pda,Robles:2017,Robertson:2017mgj}, quantum wave features~\cite{Mocz:2019pyf}, and tight couplings with radiation~\cite{Lovell:2017eec}.
 These studies set the basis for quantifying astrophysical uncertainties and disentangling dark matter physics from baryon physics, a key step for extracting the Lagrangian parameters that describe a particular dark matter model.
 Advances since the last Snowmass study combined with the scientific outlook assembled in this Snowmass study motivate the possibility that cosmic probes may result in a transformational change in our understanding of dark matter in the coming decade.